genepi/genepi-libs/genepi-hadoop/README.md

 ### Job Configuration File

-The job class loads all properties which are set in the file "job.config" and distribute them using the PreferenceStore class.
+The job class loads all properties which are set in the file "job.config" and distributes them using the PreferenceStore class.

 job.config: